 NCDOT had advertised the coming of I-73 for a long time.
 In the early 2000's NCDOT put up Future Interstate 73 sign assemblies at US 220 on-ramps in Randolph county (see below), but none farther north in Guilford County toward Greensboro.
 During the Summer of 2002 there was a construction project rehabilitating the roadway and shoulders of US 220 in Guilford County, unknown whether this was related to I-73, but the right shoulders were widened nearly to Interstate standards and new guardrails were installed.

-New photos from October and November 2017 showing revised signage reflecting the completion of I-73 segments north of Greensboro, courtesy of Strider:
+Photos from October and November 2017 showing the revised signage reflecting the completion of I-73 segments north of Greensboro, courtesy of Strider:

 Revised signage for I-73 at Old Randleman Road exit.
 I-73 now goes to Martinsville, and the reference to To I-40 is now in just the East direction.